tekitekki/-Credit-Card-Transactions-Fraud-Detection/README.md

 **Modeling**

-The train/test split we used is 0.7/0.3 and the OOT (Out-Of-Time) validation dataset is the records of the last two months.
+The OOT (Out-Of-Time) validation dataset is the records of the last two months and the train/test split we used is 0.7/0.3 split on the remaining data.
 We built 9 types of machine learning models (Logistic Regression, Decision Tree, Random Forest, LightGBM, KNN, Neaural Network, Catboost, GBC and SVM) and tuned hyperparameters to optimze model performance.

 **Result**